 Organizations charting up the customer journey on a whiteboard based on assumptions without the proper data support is an ineffective way of journey mapping and is bound to fail.
 If the data is insufficient, it is worth spending some time gathering the necessary information.
 It’s better to get started on the right path, though delayed, than committing an expensive mistake.

-Gartner defines customer journey analytics as the process of tracking and analyzing the way customers use combinations of channels to interact with an organization and covers all channels present and future that interface directly with customers.
+Gartner defines customer journey analytics as the process of tracking and analyzing how customers use combinations of channels to interact with an organization and covers all channels, present and future, that interface directly with customers.
 (Gartner Market Guide for Customer Journey Analytics, June 2016) Journey analytics analyzes data and generates actionable insights to optimize customer journeys and continuously measures the performance of CX initiatives.
 Journey Analytics can use data to discover the most significant opportunities and provide a comprehensive view of the customer journey.
-By identifying a customer’s journey in real-time, marketers can help the customer complete the journey and influence them by presenting personalized offers.
+By identifying a customer’s journey in real time, marketers can help the customer complete the journey and influence them by presenting personalized offers.

 Journey Analytics can provide insights on

 - What percentage of customers take a particular path?